Quroz/Fitness-project/README.md

 ## Possible points to collect

 The Google grading template has been sent in Canvas.
 We were aiming for a C due to all of us having a lot of other courses in parallel.
+The final grade became a B with 90 points collected!

 ## Architecture: